-The subject property is currently used for recreational purposes.
-People walk and ride bikes and horses on existing logging roads and trials, and access the site primarily via the existing access road from NW McNamee Road.
-Activities occurring on site currently do not impede any forestry operations occurring in the general vicinity.
-Metro is proposing visitor access improvements to promote the safe and directed use of the site, rather than the unregulated and undirected recreational use currently occurring, thereby reducing potential conflicts
+Currently, the subject forested site is used for recreational activities in an informal and largely unsupervised manner.
+Visitors access the site via the existing access drive, park vehicles adjacent to the existing gate and adjacent to NW McNamee Drive, and recreate on the property in a variety of ways, including hiking, bicycling and horseback riding.
+Informal access also occurs via a neighbor built trail.
+Activities occurring on site currently do not impede any forestry operations in the general vicinity.
+Metro is proposing to formalize and improve visitor access improvements to promote the safe and directed use of the site, rather than the unregulated and undirected recreational use currently occurring.

-Although the site is isolated from neighbors given is sheer size and uses promoted in the interior of the forest, to minimize impacts to the surrounding neighborhoods from site development and public use, Metro objectives include: Providing controlled access and on-site parking scaled to the site's capacity, assuring the privacy of neighbors by controlling access, and providing setbacks and buffers.
+Additional impacts to the surrounding neighborhoods from proposed site improvements and formalized public use will be minimal.
+The site is isolated from adjacent property and uses given its sheer size.
+Uses are promoted in the interior of the forest.
+Additional Metro objectives include: Providing controlled access and on-site parking scaled to the site's capacity, assuring the privacy of neighbors by controlling access, providing setbacks and buffers, and monitoring the use.